Photo: Jared Payne

-Click here to access and download a sample Texas Night Sky ordinance.
+Click here to access and download a Texas Model Lighting Ordinance.

 Ordinances allow communities to establish a standard for night sky friendly practices.
 The Hill Country Alliance is happy to help any community interested in adopting or updating an outdoor lighting ordinance.